JacobPfau/jacobpfau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 PhD student at the NYU Alignment Research Group.
-Page currently under construction as of April 2023.
+Current research interests include:
+- formalizing/applying causal behavioral analysis on problems of introspective truthfulness in LMs
+- studying scaling properties of LM performance as a function of empty space in prompts
+- formalizing limitations of RL fine-tuning of LMs

+I like to post about research on [Twitter](https://twitter.com/jacob_pfau) and [Lesswrong](https://www.lesswrong.com/users/jacob-pfau).